2025 Facts About Flexography Printing You Should Know

 Image Quality | Good | High-quality and offers consistent reproduction |

-Print Speed | Faster and suitable for long runs | Slower but efficient for mid to long runs |
+Print Speed | Faster and suitable for long runs | Slower but efficient for mid runs |

 Setup Time | Quick setup and turnaround | Longer setup and turnaround |

-Cost | Cost-efficient for longer runs | Economical for longer runs |
+Cost | Best for high-volume runs | Economical for mid-range volumes |

 Best For | Packaging, labels, newspapers | Books, magazines, brochures |